loftwah/shop.grindmodecypher.com/wp-content/plugins/yaymail/readme.txt

 Easy to navigate between the element sidebar and the preview area to customise email block elements.

 **Edit Everything**
 You can edit content, layout, and design of email header, email body, visual footer, signature, social follow module, and more.
+It means that all your communication with your customers will finally match the rest of your branding.

 **Visual Email Editor**
 Design HTML email and live preview on the same screen.
 Apart from the full window view, you can take a look on desktop and mobile view.